6 Clean and Jerk Technique Fixes

-Better= split jerk= XXX: vastly under appreciated, coming back for an encore, which is very good news, and a must-include in your training and DVD library.
+Better= split jerk= XXX: vastly underappreciated, coming back for an encore, which is very good news, and a must-include in your training and DVD library.

 Ridiculously complex= squat jerk= Chronicles of Riddick/Pitch Black: hard to get down with, and popular in China.

 The split jerk is the most common technique used for a really simple reason: the primary issue that folks have to deal with in the jerk is forward and back (sagittal) stabilizing factors.
-In short the bar doesn’t want to stay above you and you have to have a really stable or really strong (although both are preferred) base of support to keep it there.
+In short, the bar doesn’t want to stay above you, and you have to have a really stable or really strong (although both are preferred) base of support to keep it there.

 With the issue of stability at hand, it brings us to why it is so important to learn to jerk with either foot forward.

-A quick disclaimer: if you are an Olympic lifter, get really good with one foot forward and quit reading this point right now.
+A quick disclaimer: If you are an Olympic lifter, get really good with one foot forward and quit reading this point right now.
 If you are an athlete, though, read on.

 I am not going to tell you that jerking and putting one foot forward of the other does anything to create “single leg strength;” there is a slight difference in force production, but not enough to matter.
-What I am going to tell you is that changing positions rapidly is what makes it difficult on most athletes.
-Keep people static and they are as solid as their base of strength.
+What I am going to tell you is that changing positions rapidly is what makes it difficult for most athletes.
+Keep people static, and they are as solid as their base of strength.
 Start switching stances, and positions rapidly, and you will see people separate.
 Switching stances in equal numbers will show you if you have any weak links in your chain.

 There is a difference in the amount of force absorbed on the lead leg and the rear leg on the jerk, and this is an important point to consider.
-Deceleration rarely happens bilaterally and absorption is the name of the game.
+Deceleration rarely happens bilaterally, and absorption is the name of the game.

 As an athletic movement, the jerk needs to be done with either foot forward – not just the same one all the time.